nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_avg_duration_1_line_queueDuration.md

 # Call Duration

-*Call Duration* for selected queues within the set working hours.
+*Call Duration* for selected queues within configured working hours.

 The line graph shows the *Call Duration*, ie the duration of the conversation between agent and caller, in selected queues during